nitishsekar/ase19/hw/8/README.md

 Folder Resultant Decision Trees contain the following :
 (a) Trees.md for the print out of the trees from (a) above.
 (b) resultantGlobalLearningDT.md for the print out of the tree from (b) above.

+The output for the domination predicate test is in rowBestRest.md